tos-network/emo/docs/implement-api-bindings.md

 - the rest are positional arguments - e.g. `ipfs key rename <name> <newName>`
 - files are specified by filename, or through stdin

-(NOTE: When kubo runs the daemon, the CLI API is actually converted to HTTP calls. otherwise, they execute in the same process)
+(NOTE: When emo runs the daemon, the CLI API is actually converted to HTTP calls. otherwise, they execute in the same process)

 #### HTTP API Transport